diegochavezcarro/getstarted2/README.md

 13. Repeat step 9.
 New virtual machine should start a new container.
 View apps from step 8.

 14. Add other vm.
 Add this to swarm as a worker.
 Kill myvm2 (docker-machine rm myvm2) or just leave the swarm (docker-machine ssh myvm2 "docker swarm leave").
 You should see containers automatically recreated in other vms.
+This command is stronger:

+docker-machine ssh myvm1 "docker node rm myvm2 --force"

 15. Any time you could see state of vms with these:

- docker-machine ssh myvm1 "docker node ls" docker-machine ls
+ docker-machine ssh myvm1 "docker node ls"

+ docker-machine ls